auth0/docs/articles/appliance/cli/reconfiguring-ip.md

 ---
 section: appliance
-description: How to reconfigure AppliPSaaS Applianceance IP Addresses using the CLI
+description: How to reconfigure PSaaS Appliance IP Addresses using the CLI
 ---

 # How to Reconfigure IP Addresses Using the Command Line Interface